-The additional class notation DOLPHIN YACHT is assigned to yachts complying with limits given in figure 4 at 8 knots. ^{Tasneef} will assess the reported results, documented operating conditions and any other relevant information.
-If the results conditions and any other relevant information.
+The additional class notation DOLPHIN YACHT is assigned to yachts complying with limits given in figure 4 at 8 knots.
+Tasneef will assess the reported results, documented operating conditions and any other relevant information.
 If the results are found to be acceptable the relevant underwater noise class will be issued.